 Denmark

-I'm a partner in our Danish International Tech & Comms Group.
+I'm Of Counsel in our Danish International Tech & Comms Group.
 I'm widely regarded as one of Denmark's leading IT lawyers, combining solid legal skills, innovative thought leadership and real strategic IT industry expertise.

 After pressure from the Danish National Cyber Crime Center (NC3), an American individual closed down his website within days of publishing scraped data from the Danish Land Registry.
 The data disclosed on the website contained personal data thus bringing the information within the frames of data protection rules.
 As pointed out by Danish partner Martin Von Haller, the possibility of disclosing data as mentioned above is reliant on whether or not the data is available on open terms, meaning that the explicit consent of the rights holder is given.